 Slow Handicap Fleet

-The Slow Handicap fleet at Ogston Sailing Club is made up of many different classes of dinghy, if a dinghy has a Portsmouth Yardstick of 1076 or more then it may be part of the Slow Handicap fleet.
+The Slow Handicap Fleet at Ogston Sailing Club is made up of many different classes of dinghy.
+If a dinghy has a Portsmouth Yardstick of 1076 or more then it may be part of the Slow Handicap fleet, however, some applicable classes have their own fleets, e.g. Enterprise (1126), Supernova(1077), Laser/ILCA(1101-1210), in which case they are not part of this fleet.

-The most popular dinghies which make up the existing fleet are -
+The most popular dinghies which make up the Slow Handicap Fleet are -

-The most popular dinghies which make up the existing fleet are -
+The most popular dinghies which make up the Slow Handicap Fleet are -

 Solo